Predisposition To PTSD: Influencing Factors

 • Having a personal or family history of substance use or mental illness

-Research published in Nature suggest that one PTSD risk factor may be alcohol dependence, as nearly one-third of people with PTSD also experience such dependence.
+Research published in Nature suggests that one PTSD risk factor may be alcohol dependence, as nearly one-third of people with PTSD also experience such dependence.
 A family history of alcohol dependence has also been linked with a greater risk of experiencing trauma and developing PTSD.
 Research indicates this link may be partly attributed to common “psychosocial risk factors," such as challenging childhood experiences, as well as common genetic factors between PTSD, alcohol dependence, and substance use disorders.

-Also, having a genetic risk for other psychiatric disorders, such as schizophrenia, major depressive disorder, or bipolar disorder, may increase a person’s risk for developing PTSD.
+According to the Harvard T.H.
+Chan School of Public Health, research findings of the Psychiatric Genomics Consortium suggest that genetic variation may also play a role in PTSD.
+Also, having a genetic risk for other psychiatric disorders such as schizophrenia, major depressive disorder, or bipolar disorder may increase a person’s risk of developing PTSD.

-Older research suggests that pre-existing brain abnormalities within the circuitry of the amygdala and dorsal anterior cingulate cortex may lead to a predisposition to developing PTSD.
+Older research suggests that pre-existing brain abnormalities within the circuitry of the amygdala and dorsal anterior cingulate cortex may lead to a predisposition to developing PTSD

-PTSD and anxiety sensitivity
+Posttraumatic stress disorder and anxiety sensitivity

 Research published in the Journal of Contextual Behavioral Science suggests that anxiety sensitivity (AS) and emotional avoidance may also increase a person’s risk of developing and maintaining PTSD.
 Anxiety sensitivity refers to a fear of experiencing sensations that may cause anxiety due to expectations of negative outcomes in one's psychological, physical, and social spheres.